The Sudio Elva is an emphatic, bassy experience great for traveling with.

 Regarding powering on and off, the manual doesn’t inform how to switch off, and instead, just highlights pairing is activated by holding the middle button for 7 seconds.
 (In other words, I discovered the function myself)

 It seems confusing but frankly, I didn’t need to fuss with pairing.
 Upon switching the earphones on, they automatically enter pairing mode; all I needed to do was to enable scanning on the device to be connected.
-Actually, I got everything done with seconds.
-Including with my old tablets.
+Actually, I got everything done within seconds.
+Including my old tablets.

 One other thing.
 The default volume upon connection is pretty soft.
 (At least to me) You have to manually up the volume using the above-mentioned controls.
 Not much needs to be done, though.
 Just two to three clicks should do.